Women in 1950s Spain: Women in opposition to the regime

-Partido Socialista Obrero Español
+Spanish Socialist Workers' Party

-From the mid-1940s to the mid-1950s, women made up an estimated 10% of PSOE's membership.
-Following the end of the Spanish Civil War, PSOE lacked an interior leadership body.
-Socialist women worked as liaisons or as messengers for clandestine PSOE and UGT activities.
+From the mid-1940s to the mid-1950s, women made up an estimated 10% of the Spanish Socialist Workers' Party membership.
+Following the end of the Spanish Civil War, SSWP lacked an interior leadership body.
+Socialist women worked as liaisons or as messengers for clandestine SSWP and UGT activities.
 Some were sent to prison for many years as a result.
 Agrupación de Socialistas Asturianos en México member Purificación Tomás would play an important role among socialist women in Mexico in the 1940s and 1950s.
 She was affiliated with the UGT affiliated exile group Círculo Pablo Iglesias.

-Unlike other European countries where parties held control over unions, PSOE had very little leverage over UGT in the 1940s, 1950s and 1960s despite a large overlap in leadership.
-During the 1950s and 1960s, neither UGT nor PSOE put much consideration into political ideologies and practices related to improving the lives of women.
+Unlike other European countries where parties held control over unions, SSWP had very little leverage over UGT in the 1940s, 1950s and 1960s despite a large overlap in leadership.
+During the 1950s and 1960s, neither UGT nor SSWP put much consideration into political ideologies and practices related to improving the lives of women.
 Socialist women played an important role in Asturias by doing clandestine work, such as coordinating between cells, supporting covert strike actions and taking over roles left vacant because male leaders were incarcerated.

 During the mid-1940s, 1950s and early 1960s, Barcelona based Movimiento Socialista de Cataluña was highly influenced by the British Labor party, who had developed extensive contacts with the group to give them legitimacy within Catalonia.
 Female leaders in the group in this period included Serra i Moret.
-PSOE's relationship with the group in this era was unstable, and Lucila Fernández was the only prominent female figure in PSOE's Catalan organization.
+SSWP's relationship with the group in this era was unstable, and Lucila Fernández was the only prominent female figure in SSWP's Catalan organization.

 Starting in the 1950s, Josefina Arrillaga Lansorena, a lawyer, began attending clandestine socialist meetings in Madrid.
-She became involved with Antonio Amat, who wanted to replace the dead Tomás Centeno in order to reconstruct both UGT and PSOE.
+She became involved with Antonio Amat, who wanted to replace the dead Tomás Centeno in order to reconstruct both UGT and SSWP.

 Women in Unión General de Trabajadores in Francoist Spain

 Starting in the 1950s, Josefina Arrillaga Lansorena, a lawyer, began attending clandestine socialist meetings in Madrid.
-She became involved with Antonio Amat, who wanted to replace the dead Tomás Centeno in order to reconstruct both UGT and PSOE.
+She became involved with Antonio Amat, who wanted to replace the dead Tomás Centeno in order to reconstruct both UGT and SSWP.